bvallelunga/Phonegap.kdapp/README.md

 ChangeLog
 -----------

+**2014-07-03:** Migrated KiteHelper class from Dropbox app to Phonegap app.
+This includes better error handling
+     and fixed extended timeouts

 **2014-07-03:** Better stability when user's default vm is turned off.

 **2014-06-27:** Checks to see if user has an existing service listening to port 3000.
 If another service is listening, the app will offer the user to kill the service and continue.